sscholl/biblebot/README.md

 # biblebot
-Chat REST integration for printing bible passageDTOS.
+Chat REST integration for printing bibleDTO passageDTOS.
 Written in Java with Spring.